The goal of the Hoax-Slayer Website is to help make the Internet a safer, more pleasant and more productive environment by:

 Brett founded Hoax-Slayer in 2003.
 He researches and writes most of the articles published on Hoax-Slayer and manages the day-to-day running of the site.

-Brett also publishers articles on a range of topics via his persoanl blog, Nibbles and Bytes.
+Brett also publishes articles on a range of topics via his personal blog on Medium.

 Work began on the Hoax-Slayer website in August 2003.
 Earlier in 2003, Brett Christensen created a Yahoo Email discussion group designed to debunk and expose hoaxes and scams.
 The idea for the Hoax-Slayer website grew out of this Yahoo group.
 In March 2004, Brett decided to close the Yahoo group and concentrate on adding information to the website and publishing the Hoax-Slayer Newsletter.